Chart Color Schemes

 Maryborough Surrounds - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Maryborough Surrounds - South, as per the latest Census, consisted of 97.9% houses and 2.1% other dwellings.
-This compares to Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
-Home ownership in Maryborough Surrounds - South was 57.3%, with the rest either mortgaged (32.2%) or rented (10.5%).
+Maryborough Surrounds - South's dwelling structure, as per the latest Census, comprised 97.9% houses and 2.1% other dwellings.
+In comparison, Non-Metro Qld had 91.8% houses and 8.2% other dwellings.
+Home ownership in Maryborough Surrounds - South was 57.3%, with mortgaged dwellings at 32.2% and rented ones at 10.5%.
 The median monthly mortgage repayment was $1,170, below Non-Metro Qld's average of $1,179.
-Median weekly rent was $250, compared to Non-Metro Qld's $260.
+The median weekly rent was $250, compared to Non-Metro Qld's $260.
 Nationally, Maryborough Surrounds - South's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing